jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   because it is not a :ref:`ModuleNotFoundError`

-* as promised here is why the IndexError_ from earlier is not a repetition, even though when I remove the second one the tests still pass
+* as promised here is why the AssertRaises_ from earlier is not a repetition, even though when I remove the second one the tests still pass

   .. code-block:: python